 The only case where you need to apply separately for PPP is if you own more than one sole proprietorship – only if those sole proprietorships have separate EINs.

-Generally speaking, the rule of thumb is that you can apply separately for as many businesses you own that have separate EINs or separate tax reportings.
+Generally speaking, the rule of thumb is that you can apply separately for as many businesses you own that have separate EINs or separate tax reporting.
 You can apply for the PPP once with your SSN as a sole proprietor, then separately for any other businesses you own using their respective EINs.

 Payment Protection Program for independent contractors?

 By default, you are considered to be a sole proprietor in the eyes of the IRS if you work as an independent contractor.
-If this is the case for you, your freelance income gets reported annually on a Schedule C within your personal tax return.
+If this is the case for you, your freelance income gets reported annually on a Schedule C within your tax return.

 The easiest way to determine your salary is to look at the net profit listed on your Schedule C. If you already filed your 2019 taxes, you can find this reported on line 31 of the Schedule C. If you have not filed your 2019 taxes but have your bookkeeping complete for 2019, you can find this in your Income Statement under the Net Profit line.

 If you do not have either of the above, the next best thing to do would be to add all of your 1099-MISC income together.
 You can find your monthly average by dividing that amount by 12.
-Similar as sole proprietors, if your annual net profit is over $100,000, you can claim only up to $100,000 divided by 12, as per the terms of the PPP loan.
+Similar to sole proprietors, if your annual net profit is over $100,000, you can claim only up to $100,000 divided by 12, as per the terms of the PPP loan.

 How do I show proof of income?

-The PPP loan must be submitted by an SBA-approved lender and that lender will request documents related to wage, commission, income and/or net earnings from self-employment that you have received.
+The PPP loan must be submitted by an SBA-approved lender and that lender will request documents related to wage, commission, income, and/or net earnings from self-employment that you have received.